 Tennessee Formal Ethics Opinion 87-F-109, adopted September 16, 1987, considered this issue prior to the adoption of the Rules of Professional Conduct and provided as follows:

 This ethics opinion holds that a lawyer who has notice that a creditor of the client has a lien or assignment to the funds held on behalf of the client is ethically obligated to segregate and retain the disputed funds until the dispute is resolved.
 Payment of the disputed amount into court for a resolution of the matter is permissible after the parties have had a reasonable opportunity to resolve the dispute.

-It is concluded that RPC 1.15(c) does not obligate an attorney to pay the settlement funds to the third person or to safeguard the funds until the dispute is resolved unless one of the following exist: (1) an attachment or garnishment arising out of a valid judgment relating to disposition of the funds; (2) a valid and perfected statutory, contractual or judgment lien against the property; (3) a letter of protection or similar obligation specifically entered into to aid in obtaining the funds; (4) a written assignment or authorization signed by the client, counsel or other individual with authority conveying interest in the funds to the third person or entity; or (5) a court order relating to the funds in the attorney’s possession.
-See ftnt.
-1 at page 3.
+It is concluded that RPC 1.15(c) obligate,§ an attorney to pay the settlement funds to the third person or to safeguard the funds until the dispute is resolved if one of the following exist: (1) an attachment or garnishment arising out of a valid judgment relating to disposition of the funds; (2) a valid and perfected statutory,3,4 contractual or judgment lien against the property; (3) a letter of protection or similar obligation specifically entered into to aid in obtaining the funds; (4) a written assignment or authorization signed by the client, counsel or other individual with authority conveying interest in the funds to the third person or entity; or (5) a court order relating to the funds in the attorney's possession.

 ... a lawyer will be held civilly liable to a non-client where he knowingly participates in the extinguishment of a subrogation interest of a non-client third party and delivers to his client funds that he knows belong to the third party and knows or should know, that he has thereby placed the funds beyond the reach of the third party ...